TwoTimesR/Applied-data-science/README.md

 [Hyperparameter_values.xlsx](Container-project/Hyperparameter-values.xlsx).<br/>
 [Hyperparameter_performance.PNG](Container-project/Code-visualizations/Hyperparameter-tuning/hyperparameter_performance.PNG).<br/>

 In my personal project I trained a linear regression, KNN and SVR model.
 The data is split in train and test data in order to evaluate the models later.
 The models undergo hyperparameter tuning and with the help of the Sklearn library's 'GridSearchCV' function, the best combination of hyperparameters can be found for KNN and SVR.
-Linear regression doesnt have hyperparameters to tune.
+Linear regression doesn't have hyperparameters to tune.
 I used the 'cross_val_score' function from the Sklearn library In order to prevent overfitting.
 The function splits the data in 5 folds to train the data on 4 folds and test it out on the remaining 1 fold.
 It then switches which fold becomes the remaing 1 and repeats the proces for every fold.
 This measurement gives insight in the training proces and helps with identifying overfitting in case it emerges.<br/>
 [Salary_predicting.ipynb](Personal-project/Salary_predicting.ipynb), cells: 5, 6, 9, 13.<br/>

 ## 3.4 Evaluating a Model